getcampo/campo-docker-swarm/README.md

 # docker stack deploy -c docker-compose.yml campo
 ```

 Now we need to setup databse.
-Because docker stack do not privide simple way to run command in container, so first we need to find container ID by this command:
+Because docker stack do not provide simple way to run command in container, so first we need to find container ID by this command:

 ```console
 # docker container ls